 Notes: X-axes are in quarters.
-Y-axes are in percent deviations from the stochastic steady state, with the exception of the tax rate and public debt to annual GDP, which are absolute changes in percentage terms.
+Y-axes are in percent deviations from the stochastic steady state, with the exception of the tax rate and public debt to annual GDP, which are absolute changes in percentage terms, and TFP for which we plot the growth rate.
 The stochastic steady state is obtained by simulating the model in the absence of shocks for 100 quarters.
 Bold blue lines represents an average natural disaster shock in a disaster-prone country.
 Dashed red lines represents a natural disaster shock of the same intensity as Hurricane Matthew hitting Haiti in 2016.